Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Discrete Approximation

 Lemma \ref{lemma:sub} is proved in Section \ref{sec:sub}.

-\begin{proof}[Proof of Theorem \ref{ch3:thmDiscreteConvergence}] Since this equivalent formulation of BMID is unique in law, Lemmas \ref{ch3:lemma:tightness} and \ref{lemma:sub} characterizes the subsequential limits of $(S_n, Z_n, V_n)$.
+\begin{proof}[Proof of Theorem \ref{ch3:thmDiscreteConvergence}] Since the formulation of BMID described by $(B, V, U)$ in the statement of Theorem \ref{ch3:thmDiscreteConvergence} is unique in law, Lemmas \ref{ch3:lemma:tightness} and \ref{lemma:sub} characterizes the subsequential limits of $(S_n, Z_n, V_n)$.
 See \cite{white2007} where existence (and uniqueness) of such a system is proved.
 Consequently, we have convergence of the entire sequence to this equivalent formulation of BMID. \end{proof}